aryawonka/aryawonka/README.md

 - 🏢 I'm graduated from Management Information Systems at Akdeniz University
-- 🌱 I’m currently learning Java Spring and other software technologies
+- 🌱 I’m currently learning Game Development and other software technologies
 - 👯 I’m looking to collaborate on development in software
 - 💬 Ask me about all about software technologies
 - 📫 How to reach me: arya.sanliii@gmail.com